-Internal audit is governed by a specific statute approved by the Board of Directors, which establishes that this is an independent function and an objective assurance and consulting activity, designed to add value and improve operations.
+Internal Audits has a rule book governing how it operates, approved by the Board of Directors.
+It establishes that Internal Audit is an independent and objective assurance and consultation function, established to add value and improve operations.
 It contributes to achieving the strategic objectives of the CaixaBank Group, providing a systematic and disciplined approach to evaluating and improving risk control and management processes and corporate governance.

 Internal Audit is the third line of defence in the three lines of defence model.
-It oversees the activities of the first and second lines of defence so as to provide reasonable certainty to Senior Management and governing bodies with regard to:
+It oversees the activities of the first and second lines of defence so as to provide reasonable certainty to Senior Management and governance bodies with regard to: